Chapter 2: Descriptive Statistics

 - Create a chart containing the data, frequencies, relative frequencies, and cumulative relative frequencies to three decimal places.

-- Calculate the following to one decimal place using a TI-83+ or TI-84 calculator:
+- Calculate the following to one decimal place:

 - The sample mean